-- Individuals who are not more than 10 years younger than the decedent
+- Individuals who are 10 years younger than the decedent or less

-- Certain minor children of decedent, but only until they reach age of majority
+- Certain minor children of the decedent, but only until they reach the age of majority

-It is important to know that the new rule only impacts those who turn 70 ½ in 2020 or later.
-What this means is that anyone who turned 70 ½ on December 31, 2019 will still have to start taking RMDs the following year (in this case in 2020), each year thereafter, and is not able to delay until age 72.
+It is important to note that the new rule only impacts those who turn 70 ½ in 2020 or later.
+What this means is that anyone who turned 70 ½ on December 31, 2019, will still have to start taking RMDs from the following year (in this case in 2020), and is not able to delay these distributions until age 72.

 Qualified Charitable Distributions (QCDs)

-With the RMDs being pushed back to age 72, does this also mean that QCDs cannot be made until age 72?
+With the new SECURE Act pushing back the RMDs age to 72, does this also mean that QCDs cannot be made until age 72?
 The answer is “NO”.
 You may still make a qualified charitable distribution prior to turning 72 up to $100,000 for the year on a pre-tax basis.
 Once the individual turns 72, any amount given to charity can then count towards an RMD.

 Age Limit for Contributions to a Traditional IRA

-The legislation is going to start requiring a calculation of the estimated income in retirement that a participant’s 401k can generate over his or her lifetime.
-The Labor Department still needs to come up with the assumptions used to calculate this number, but once they do, 401k plans will have to disclose this calculation one year from the date they finalize them, according to the SECURE Act rules.
+The new SECURE Act legislation is going to start requiring a calculation of the estimated income in retirement that a participant’s 401(k) can generate over his or her lifetime.
+The Labor Department still needs to come up with the assumptions used to calculate this number, but once they do, 401(k) plans will have to disclose this calculation one year from the date they finalize them, according to the SECURE Act rules.

 529 Plans – Student Loans and Apprenticeships Are Now Considered a Qualified Expense

 Under the new SECURE Act, apprenticeship programs that include fees, books, supplies, and required equipment are now considered a qualified higher education expense.
 An even more popular addition is the start of “Qualified Education Loan Repayments” as a qualified higher education expense.
 According to the SECURE Act rules, these distributions can be used to pay principal and interest of student loan debt up to a lifetime cap of $10,000 (per person).
 It is important to note that the debt can only be paid for the beneficiary of the 529 plan and the beneficiary’s siblings.

-While the above are the major items that we think will impact our clients the most, the items below are also worth mentioning as an important piece of this new legislation.
+While the above are the major items that we think will impact our clients the most, the items below are also worth mentioning as an important piece of the new SECURE Act: